erling6232/imagedata/paper.md

 # Architecture

 The `Series` class is a `numpy.ndarray` subclass.
-A Series object is instantiated from a source, either from input files, from a server connection, or from an ndarray.
+A Series object is instantiated from an image source, either from input files, from a server connection, or from an ndarray.
 DICOM metadata is handled by a `Header` class, which also maintains an `Axes` class defining the axes of the array dimensions.